sravan-salaka/namaste-javascript-notes/notes/season-1/lecture-03.md

 }
 ```

-* Now let's observe a different example and try to understand the output.
+* Now let's observe a different example where getName is variable but not function and try to understand the output.
 ```js
 getName(); // Uncaught TypeError: getName is not a function console.log(getName);